 A shrinking resource

 In our Sustainable Shores project report, we have worked with partners to set out how we can address these challenges through habitat creation and restoration, learning from our own experience at the RSPB.
-Over the last 25 years, we have been involved in delivering more than a third of newly created coastal habitat including flagship projects such as Wallasea (Wallasea Island Nature Reserve, Essex - The RSPB).
+Over the last 25 years, the RSPB has been involved in delivering more than a third of newly created coastal habitat including flagship projects such as Wallasea (Wallasea Island Nature Reserve, Essex - The RSPB).
 Also, Medmerry, which was delivered in partnership with EA, is now being used as a best practice example of a nature-based solution in the UK.
 EA estimate the overall benefits of £90m compared with a project cost of £28m.
 Medmerry is now one of only five UK sites recognized by IUCN as setting global standards of Nature-Based Solutions.

 The report makes a number of recommendations to UK governments and policymakers to ensure that our precious coastal habitats are protected and enhanced for the benefit of people and wildlife, now and for the future.
 The project identified that there are sufficient potential opportunities across each region of the UK to ensure there is no net loss of habitat over the next 30 years.
 But currently the translation of potential opportunities into delivery on the ground is slow, and we are not close to replacing the 25% of habitat lost or keeping up with what continues to be lost each year.

 Defra's 25 Year Environment Plan committed the UK Government to “restore losses suffered over past 50 years”.
 To achieve this, we need to continue to protect what we have and redouble our efforts to restore lost habitat.
 At the coast, that means creating more than 20,000 hectares.
 The Sustainable Shores report identifies 34,250 Ha of land where we can replace what has been lost and will be lost in the future.
 We know what we need to do, where to do it, why and how.